 What America’s CEOs expect in M&A in 2020

-Deals will play a part of CEOs’ growth plans, particularly as companies review their businesses and operations and find the right combination of divestitures and acquisitions to help execute their corporate strategy.
-More than half of US executives said they plan to pursue M&A to drive growth in the next year – a higher response than CEOs globally.
+Deals will play a part in CEOs’ growth plans, particularly as companies review their businesses and operations and find the right combination of divestitures and acquisitions to help execute their corporate strategy.
+More than half of US executives said they plan to pursue M&A to drive growth in the next year—a higher response than CEOs globally.
 They also largely believe affordable capital will continue to be relatively easy to access.

 But while there’s both demand and capital for deals, the survey also suggests that US CEOs realize their companies are facing an increasingly complex business environment.
 Issues ranging from cyber threats and data privacy to global trade tensions further complicate how M&A deals could be evaluated and executed in the year ahead.

 More than half of US CEOs said they were extremely concerned about cyber threats—highest among all threats in the survey, above concerns over trade conflicts and geopolitical tensions.
 While cyber threats are a concern, about 37% of CEOs both in the US and globally also worry about over-regulation.
 The majority of those extremely worried about over-regulation said they worried most about regulations over specific industries, but rules around cybersecurity and data privacy were also a top concern for 65% of US CEOs and 54% of global executives.

 These findings shouldn’t be surprising.
 Security experts have found that nation-state hackers are proactively monitoring M&A within specific industries, especially technology.
 Since most breaches typically aren’t identified until several months after the initial attack, the lag time combined with not knowing there’s a problem complicates deals.